The Kano model in a nutshell

 The "Reverse" category

 Deleting customer files that are older than 30 days would generate dissatisfaction (to put it mildly).
 Features such as these are in the Reverse category.
-Their presence or performance contribute to customer dissatisfaction.
+Their presence or performance contributes to customer dissatisfaction.

 Turning these types of features on their head may lead to the discovery of better ideas.
 You could for instance suggest that Dropbox provide a service that guarantees 100% safekeeping of files, indefinitely.
 Features that turn out to be in the Reverse category can be a source of innovative solutions.